-Each year, based upon the current season's fees, the Board will establish, and make public, the maximum allowable amount of scholarship to be paid out per player.
-This amount must not exceed 30% of established annual fees for each player's current

-- registered level.
-The current maximum allowable amount is \$750 per player with a family maximum of \$1,000. - Completed applications must be received by October 1st for the current season to qualify for consideration.
-Late applications will not be accepted unless the player is new to the organization and not previously registered. - Applicants must have significant financial need.
+- Each year, based upon the current season's fees, the Board will establish, and make public, the maximum allowable amount of scholarship to be paid out per player.
+This amount must not exceed 30% of established annual fees for each player's current registered level.
+The current maximum allowable amount is \$800 per player with a family maximum of \$1,500. - Completed applications received by October 1st for the current season will be given priority.
+Late applications will be considered in order of receipt and available funds. - Applicants must have significant financial need.
 Proof of state/federal assistance or financial hardship must accompany the application. - Applicants must be in good financial standing with the Association (no outstanding monies owing). - Applicants will normally be eligible for scholarships every other year.
 Extenuating circumstances, including, but not limited to extreme financial hardship, significant, unexpected medical expenses, job or housing loss, may be considered for an exception to this rule, at the discretion of the Board. - Scholarships, when awarded, will be applied directly to the player's account after receipt of a first payment. - Scholarship applications will be first reviewed by the Vice President for completeness and then proposed to the Board, for approval.